Some Chuuk Lagoon wrecks still have parts of skeletons inside them

 One of the Chuuk Lagoon wrecks still with skeletons, or should I say parts of skeletons, is the Yamagiri Maru wreck.

-This Chuuk Lagoon wreck fits into the recreational diving scope as it’s in less than 40 metres (131 feet) of water.
+This Chuuk Lagoon wreck is a recreational dive as it’s in less than 40 metres (131 feet) of water.

-As can be seen from the above image, you’ll see a human skull on the Yamagiri Maru wreck.
+The above image is a human skull on the Yamagiri Maru wreck.

 2. Yamagiri Maru wreck – Human skeletal bones and a rib bone